arjundwibastian/RentGo/README.md

 # RentGo API

-RentGo is a backend REST API service for a vehicle rental platform.
-The application provides functionality for user authentication, vehicle management, and rental transactions.
+RentGo is a backend API for a vehicle rental application.
+This project was built using Go and provides features such as user authentication, vehicle management, and rental transactions.

-The project is built using Go with a Clean Architecture approach to maintain separation between business logic, data access, and API handling.
+The project uses Clean Architecture to separate the API layer, business logic, and database operations.

----

-## Features

-- User authentication with JWT
-- User registration and login
-- Role-based access control
-- Vehicle management
-- Vehicle rental management
-- Booking and rental transaction handling
-- Request validation
-- PostgreSQL database integration
-- Swagger API documentation
-- Unit testing with mocks

----

 ## Tech Stack

-### Backend

-- Go (Golang)
+- Go
 - Echo Framework
-- GORM ORM
 - PostgreSQL

-### Authentication
+- GORM
 - JWT Authentication
-- bcrypt password hashing

-### Documentation

-- Swagger / OpenAPI
+- Swagger

-### Testing

-- Go Testing
-- Mock-based testing

----

-## Architecture
+## Project Structure

-RentGo follows a Clean Architecture pattern:

     .
     ├── main.go